 Personal Information We Collect

-- Name and contact data, such as, first and last name, email address, postal address, phone number, and other similar contact data;
+- Contact information, such as first and last name, email address, postal address, phone number, and other similar contact data;

 We automatically collect personal information when you: